 The village chief, two deputies and three other community officials entered the house and arrested Pastor Mum, two men named only as Mr Liang (40) and Mr Pa (24) and three women named as Ms Laen (50), Ms Lan (23) and Ms Khoon (28).
 They are being held in Xaibouathong district prison and have not yet been formally charged or given access to legal counsel or family.

 Pastor Mum became a Christian in 2019 and since then he has hosted prayer and worship gatherings in his home.
 The number of Christians in his church grew to between forty and fifty and they were able to meet without interference from village officials until recent months.
-Human rights groups say village chief Mr Lang arrested them as part of a crackdown on the spread of Christianity in the village – the previous village chief was reportedly more tolerant of Christians, but the election of Mr Lang in May 2024 has led to more harassment.
+New village chief Mr Lang had them arrested them as part of a crackdown on the spread of Christianity in the village – the previous chief was reportedly more tolerant of Christians, but the election of Mr Lang in May 2024 has led to more harassment.
+He reportedly ordered the Christians not to worship at the pastor’s home or anywhere else in the village, so they began meeting in a rice field outside the village but were arrested when they began to construct a small church building.

 Laos’ population of 7.9 million people is approximately 65 percent Buddhist, with 31 percent holding animist beliefs or following no religion, and there are around 200,000 Christians.
 The church has been experiencing rapid growth in recent years and has increasingly attracted opposition from those who view Christianity as a Western religion and those who are concerned that it will interfere with local worship of idols and spirits.
 The Lao Evangelical Church, which is one of three officially-recognised denominations along with Roman Catholics and Seventh-day Adventists, has many congregations but most do not have church buildings and meet in houses.